Warwick Build Guide by gurubashi35

 If you manage to E her stun and full combo, you can win, but keep in mind her Rappel can allow to delay the fight long enough to get help or escape.

-His early-game clear is horrible and he loses the 1v1 to you at all points in the game.
+His early-game clear is horrible and he loses the 1v1 to you at all points in the game unless he's ahead.
 In a teamfight however, he is way stronger than you so make sure you shut him down early.

-Hecarim ganks are stronger and more impactful, and his Q AOE damage plus his W healing makes him strong in teamfights.
-However, he lacks single target DPS and sucks at dueling and taking objectives.
-Take advantage of this by invading and controlling neutral objectives.
+Hecarim's ganks are stronger and more impactful, and his Q AOE damage plus his W healing makes him strong in teamfights.
+However, he lacks single target DPS and sucks at dueling you and taking objectives.
+Take advantage of this by invading early and controlling neutral objectives.

 Evelynn's power comes from her stealth and extremely high burst.
 Against you, she's easy pickings with your E damage reduction and in-built sustain, but she can be a threat to your carries.
 Keep defensive wards at the entrances of your jungle and ask your laners to buy control wards.
 Trying to invade her whenever possible and counter-gank her.
 She has little objective control so take advantage of this.